zk90/jekyll-1/lessons/code-reuse-and-modularity.md

 program into modules, you are also able to hide the details for how something is done within the module that does it.
 Other modules don’t need to know how something is accomplished if they are not responsible for doing it.
-This need-to-know principle is called “encapsulation“.
+This need-to-know principle is called “*encapsulation*“.

 Suppose you were building a car.
 You could start adding pieces willy nilly, but it would make more sense to start by building and testing one